astravant/digitalgarden/_notes/daily-notes.md

 - Many exist, with Oz we are focusing on the employment and workplace model.

 # November 19, 2020

 > Be in a hurry to learn, not in a hurry to get validation. — Evan Williams

-- All we have in this life is time and energy, it is up to us to choose how we would like to invest each of these.
+- ==All we have in this life is time and energy, it is up to us to choose how we would like to invest each of these.==

 # November 16, 2020

-- Everybody has a worldview, a unique way of looking at the world.
+- ==Everybody has a worldview, a unique way of looking at the world.
 We see opportunities based on this worldview.
-Where you see nothing, someone else may see an amazing opportunity.
+Where you see nothing, someone else may see an amazing opportunity.==
 - I like to think of it as a light specturm - you see a vertical slice of the spectrum - and you will live your life based on that perspective, where someone else sees a different world because they have a different slice.
 - To me, it's exciting to think about the entire spectrum - all of the opportunities, trends, ideas, etc that exist - and how you only see a fraction of them with your current perspective.
 - and realize that you can begin to explore, be curious, and expand that perspective to increase the number of opportunities you see.